 In the terminal run these commands to install

-Open your index.js file and add the following code to set up your server.
+To install the server open your index.js file and add the following code.

 Save and run index.js with

 Let’s connect our Twilio number to our WebSocket server.

 First, we need to modify our server to handle the WebSocket messages that will be sent from Twilio when our phone call starts streaming.
 There are four main message events we want to listen for:

 Modify your index.js file to log messages when each of these messages arrive at the Symbl server.

 Now we need to set up a Twilio number to start streaming audio to our server.
 We can control what happens when we call our Twilio number using TwiML.
 We’ll create an HTTP route that will return

 TwiML instructing Twilio to stream audio from the call to our server.

 Add the following POST route to your index.js file.